Minkowski Spacetime and QED from Ontology of Time: Lorentz Transformations are Symplectic Transformations

-This derivation did not require any reference to the speed of light, to time dilation or with alike.
-The usual approach that derives LTs from the ``constancy of the speed of light'' has certainly a historical legitimization, but is (in our opinion) {\it logically misleading}: the ``constancy'' of the speed of light is neither the cause nor the reason for, but a consequence of (special) relativity. {\it Logically} electrodynamics and hence the constancy of the speed of light has to be derived from relativity and not vice versa - unless we can show how and why the LTs can be derived from electrodynamics {\it and electrodynamics independently from first principles}.
-However - as often declared - it is not possible to derive electrodynamics from relativity alone~\cite{FLS}.
-But if spacetime emerges from (symplectic) dynamics, then there are additional restrictions and MWEQs can indeed be ``derived''.
+The possibility to derive electrodynamics from relativity alone has been questioned~\cite{FLS}.
+But in the context of symplectic dynamics as suggested here there are additional restrictions and MWEQs can indeed be derived.
 It is an experimental fact that electromagnetic interactions are structure preserving.
 No electromagnetic process known to the author is able to transform a fermion into another.
-There is pair production and particle-antiparticle annihilation, but it is conventional wisdom to identify the antiparticle with the particle going backwards in time~\cite{Schmueser}.
-This only strengthens the argument, that electromagnetic fields are structure preserving.
+There is pair production and particle-antiparticle annihilation, but it is conventional wisdom to identify the antiparticle with the particle going ``backwards in time''~\cite{Schmueser}.
+The fact that Lorentz transformations of the Dirac spinor are indeed linear canonical transformations, is long known~\cite{Dirac,Jauch}.
+But it is rarely mentioned in discussions on relativity - likely because relativity is almost exclusively depicted as a theory of space and time.
+However - as Edward J. Gillis remarked - ``relativity is not about spacetime''~\cite{Gillis}.